opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

     1. As a user, if I select `future date`, I should be able to configure the date and time the report will be generated.
     1. As a user, if I select `recurring`, I should be able to configure a recurring schedule.
     1. As a user, if I select `custom cron`, I should be able to configure a cron-based schedule.
+    1. As a user, if I select `recurring` or `custom cron`, I should be able to configure an end date.
 1. As a user, when I select `Alert based`, I should be able to select the alert a report gets triggered from.

 ##### Delivery settings